tomohiron907/G-coordinator/README.md

 ![img6](img/test_modeling.png)

-In G-coordinator, modeling is done in a function called object_modeling().
+In G-coordinator, modeling is done in a function  object_modeling().
 As mentioned earlier, what we want is a list of coordinates.